 The Impact of the Healthcare Staffing Shortage

-The mass exodus of healthcare workers and administrative staff alike could not have come at a worse time, leaving many surgical practices in the lurch as demand for services is increasing.
-Especially now, as the pandemic is waning, people who pushed off elective surgeries or other non-emergency treatments are now coming back in full force.
+The mass exodus of healthcare workers and administrative staff alike could not have come at a worse time, leaving many surgical practices in the lurch as demand for services increased.
+People who pushed off elective surgeries or other non-emergency treatments did indeed come back in full force.

-Staff at many surgical practices are starting to panic – and rightly so – with 73% of participants in an American Medical Association study reporting that staffing is their biggest post-pandemic challenge.
-The negative impacts of staff shortages include:
+Staff at many surgical practices panicked — and rightly so — with 73% of participants in an American Medical Association study reporting that staffing was and is their biggest post-pandemic challenge.
+The negative impacts of staff shortages include the following,